acolijn/DT5550_DAQ/README.md

-# FineStructure
+# DT5550-DAQ

-Software to control, readout and analyze a lab setup to measure the fine-structure constant.
-The DAQ unit is a DT5550+DT5550AFE unit from CAEN and firmware code has been developed in the SciCompiler development suite
+Software to control, readout and analyze a lab setup with a CAEN DT5550 FPGA unit.
+Firmware code is developed in the SciCompiler development suite

 ### Contents